For best experience please turn on javascript and use a modern browser!

 Taking off-campus courses at VU or the UvA

 Both VU Amsterdam and the University of Amsterdam offer many courses that can be interesting for students to complement their studies at AUC.
-Depending on the courses they've already completed at AUC, their timetable and available seats in the desired off-campus course, AUC students can enrol in hundreds of courses that are taught in the other Bachelor programmes of the VU and the UvA.
+Depending on the courses they've already completed at AUC, their timetable and available seats in the desired off-campus course, AUC students can enrol in hundreds of courses that are taught in other Bachelor programmes of the VU and the UvA.
 For example, students can follow specialised courses that allow them to learn more about specific subjects or better prepare them for specific graduate programmes.
-For all off-campus courses, students must first submit a request to AUC's Board of Examiners to have the courses approved before enrolling.

 Questions?
 Talk to a current AUC student

-If you're a bit confused about the programme structure at AUC or what a real study plan looks like, please feel free to get in touch with a current AUC student who can assist you in better understanding the various components and how these elements fit together in their actual study plans.
+If you're a bit confused about the programme structure at AUC or want to know what a real study plan looks like, you can get in touch with an AUC student who can assist you in better understanding the various components and how create your own study plan.

 Do you want to stay in touch?

-If you want to receive updates regarding Open Days, student experience days, scholarship opportunities and admissions deadlines, then please use the form below to let us know how to reach you.
+If you want to receive updates regarding Open Days, student experience days, scholarship opportunities and admissions deadlines, then please use the form below to let us know how we can reach you.